Are people relying too much on the traditional doctor/patient interaction?

 A 2014 study in JAMA Internal Medicine focused on direct-to-consumer educational materials from pharmacists to reduce inappropriate benzodiazepine prescriptions for older people.
 It worked 27 percent of the time compared with 5 percent in usual care.
 A 2001 study in the Canadian Medical Association Journal focused on messages sent to physicians only, and found no significant changes.

 Dr. Tannenbaum, author of the recent JAMA study, thought that communication was essential to her project’s results: “We first asked primary care providers what information they needed to safely deprescribe patients’ medications,” she said.
 “Based on the physicians’ answers, we provided pharmacists with a template on how best to communicate the evidence about deprescribing to physicians.
 When pharmacists equipped patients with the same information, applied specifically to medications the patient had been taking for a while, everyone was on board and keen to initiate a conversation.”
+If anything, it explains why pharmacists are so needed, not only for dispensing medications but also for helping deprescribe them.

 Of course, this study took place in Canada, and pharmacists’ scope of practice may differ in parts of the United States.
 The pharmacists were also reimbursed for physician contact, which might not occur in the United States.
 Pharmacists have seen increases in their scope, especially with respect to contraception in Oregon and California, which tend to be supported by patients as well.